Bellevue aerospace company Esterline reportedly exploring a sale

 The large but low-profile aerospace supplier is exploring a sale as the industry undergoes consolidation, The Wall Street Journal reported online Friday.

-Esterline, the large but low-profile Bellevue-based aerospace supplier, is exploring a sale as the industry undergoes consolidation, The Wall Street Journal reported online Friday.
+Esterline Technologies, the large but low-profile Bellevue-based aerospace supplier, is exploring a sale as the industry undergoes consolidation, The Wall Street Journal reported online Friday.

 The news sparked a 10 percent surge in Esterline’s share price, which has skidded along since dropping 20 percent in November after the company disappointed investors for the second successive quarter.
 Shares closed Friday at $83, up $7.55.